Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Ability to work in the team environment and has excellent communication skills.
+Experienced in working as part of a team and excellent communication skills.

 Education: